supamii/QttpServer/README.md

   httpSvr->addAction<SayGoodbye>();

   // Based on class definition below, we bind the the http method, action name,
-  // and the url route.
+  // and the url path.
   httpSvr->registerRoute("get", "sayGoodbye", "/bye");
   httpSvr->registerRoute("post", "sayGoodbye", "/aloha");